IBM/cpdctl/README_command_reference.md

 <dd>The maximum value is `200`.
 The minimum value is `1`.</dd>
 <dt>--tag-value (string)</dt>
 <dd>Return only the resources with the given tag values, separated by `or` or `and` to support multiple tags.</dd>
+<dt>--search (string)</dt>
+<dd>Returns only resources that match this search string.
+The path to the field must be the complete path to the field, and this field must be one of the indexed fields for this resource type.
+Note that the search string must be URL encoded.</dd>
+<dd>The minimum length is `3` characters.</dd>
 </dl>

 <a id='ml_deployment-job-definition_get'></a>